sonocircuit/nisho/README.md

 nisho is a performance-oriented polyphonic instrument and pattern sequencer for norns. it is built around:
 - 6 independent voices with a selection of output destinations (two internal synth engines, midi, crow, jf, wsyn & two nb players)
-- scale-based note input and interval and chord playback,
+- scale-based note input with interval and chord playback
-- a 16 voice fm drum kit with multiple algos inspired by the machinedrum efm machines + selectable sample playback and midi output
+- a 16 voice fm drum kit with multiple algos inspired by the md efm machines + selectable sample playback and midi output
 - 8 independent pattern players with 24 pattern slots each (each pattern slot can send midi program change messages, load internal synth patches, set drum mute scenes and set the current scale)
 - two global send effects (delay and reverb)
 - a summing stage with compressor, high- and lowpass filters and a freeze delay